yhl48/proxy-lite/README.md

 Actions in an environment are defined through available tool calls, which in the browser case are set as default in the `BrowserTool` class.
 This allows the model to click, type, etc. at relevant `mark_id` elements on the page.
 These elements are extracted using JavaScript injected into the page in order to make interaction easier for the models.

-If you want to not use this set-of-marks approach, you can set the `no_pois_in_image` flag to `True`, and the `include_poi_text` flag to `False` in the `EnvironmentConfig`.
-This way the model will only see the original image, and not the annotated image with these points-of-interest (POIs).
-In this case, you would want to update the `BrowserTool` to interact with pixel coordinates instead of the `mark_id`s.

 **Note:** We use `playwright_stealth` to lower the chance of detection by anti-bot services, but this isn't foolproof and Proxy Lite may still get blocked with captchas or other anti-bot measures, especially when using the `headless` flag.
 We recommend using network proxies to avoid this issue.